Zoo TV: Live from Sydney: Planning and filming

 The band's two November 1993 concerts in Sydney were filmed on consecutive nights as part of the television broadcast.
 The 26 November concert was staged as a rehearsal for the production crew in advance of the official filming the following night.
 However, bassist Adam Clayton, who began drinking excessively on the latter stages of the tour, was unable to perform on 26 November after experiencing an alcoholic blackout.
-The band ruled out canceling the show, since it was the only opportunity for the production crew to do a dry run of the filming.Flanagan (1996), p.
-404 Bass guitar technician Stuart Morgan filled in for Clayton instead, marking the first time a member of U2 had missed a concert since their earliest days.
+The band ruled out canceling the show, since it was the only opportunity for the production crew to do a dry run of the filming.
+Bass guitar technician Stuart Morgan filled in for Clayton instead, marking the first time a member of U2 had missed a concert since their earliest days.
 Clayton recovered in time to play the 27 November show, which was broadcast in the United States on tape-delayed pay-per-view.
 U2 originally planned to produce the concert with MTV for a January 1994 "triplecast" that would have offered three different perspectives of the show on three separate television channels.
 After realising they had not fully developed the concept, the group cancelled the "triplecast", denying themselves income that was supposed to make the Pacific leg of the tour profitable.

 Years later in a Rolling Stone interview, Bono discussed the concert and its significance to the band.
 Clayton's absence the previous night had caused a real issue within the band, and they were all wondering what the long-term impact would be.
 Bono said he was unsure that they would ever play live again – he realized during the show that it could be the band's last live performance.